Go Back to Patient Stories

 He eventually returned to his freelance design work, creating graphics and logos for video games and apps.
 He began exercising and focusing more on his health.
 He kept up with his daily blood thinners to protect his new heart valve and began to find stability again.

-Years of Frustration, One Overlooked Line
+Years of Frustration, One Missed Connection

 Around the same time as his heart surgery, Andrew began having severe heartburn.
 “I was vomiting daily, sometimes multiple times a day,” he says.
 “It went on for three or four years.”